The Federal Perkins Loan Program has been discontinued.

 Georgia Tech offers Perkins Loans to applicants who demonstrate exceptional financial need.
-Eligible undergraduates may borrow up to a maximum of $4,000 per year, to an aggregate total of $20,000 for undergraduate study.
+Eligible undergraduates may borrow up to a maximum of $5,500 per year, for undergraduate study.

 Interest Rate and Payment Terms